-Krishna Temple is built of Nagara Style using modern technology.
+Krishna Temple is built in Nagara Style using modern technology.
 The temple at night is decked up with shimmering lights and looks enormously beautiful and decorated.

 The city of Pushkar has approximately 500 temples.
+This Temple is Dedicated to Lord Brahma.
 Among all of them, the Brahma Temple holds its greatness like no other one.
 The temple was said to be made using Marble and Stone Slabs during the 14 century by Sage Vishwamitra after Brahma’s Yagna at that same place where Yagna was performed by Lord Brahma.

-Temple gathers a bunch of crowd on the day of Kartik Poornima.
+Temple gathers a bunch of crowds on the day of Kartik Poornima.